Chart Color Schemes

 Zillmere has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Zillmere's population is around 10,054 as of Aug 2025.
-This reflects an increase of 731 people since the 2021 Census, which reported a population of 9,323 people.
-The change is inferred from the estimated resident population of 10,045 from the ABS as of June 2024 and an additional 33 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,717 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Zillmere's 7.8% growth since the 2021 census exceeded the SA3 area (6.8%), marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 60.0% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Zillmere's population was around 10,054 as of Nov 2025.
+This reflected an increase of 731 people, representing a growth of 7.8% since the 2021 Census which reported a population of 9,323 people.
+The change was inferred from the estimated resident population of 10,045 from the ABS as of June 2024 and an additional 33 validated new addresses since the Census date.
+This level of population resulted in a density ratio of 2,717 persons per square kilometer, placing Zillmere in the upper quartile relative to national locations assessed by AreaSearch.
+Zillmere's growth of 7.8% since the 2021 census exceeded the SA3 area's growth of 7.0%, marking it as a growth leader in the region.
+Overseas migration contributed approximately 60.0% of overall population gains during recent periods, driving primary population growth for the area.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-These state projections do not provide age category splits; hence proportional growth weightings are applied using ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Future population trends anticipate lower quartile growth, with the area expected to increase by 481 persons to 2041 based on latest numbers, reflecting a total increase of 4.7% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits; hence where utilised, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Examining future population trends, lower quartile growth of national statistical areas is anticipated, with Zillmere expected to increase by 481 persons to 2041 based on the latest annual ERP population numbers, reflecting an overall increase of 4.7% over the 17 years.

 Frequently Asked Questions - Population